 Nurses have the required knowledge needed about the world of medicine.
 You understand the medical terminology, the disease processes, and the medications.
 You appreciate the importance of perfect accuracy when it comes to patient care and maintaining impeccable medical records.
 You’ve seen the mistakes that can be made and how essential it is to keep those from happening again.
 A job after nursing that allows you to continue to save lives is medical transcription.

-Nurses know how to being flexible, tight timelines, and adapting to achieve the greatest possible outcome in each situation for their patients.
+Nurses know how to be flexible, have tight timelines, and adapt to achieve the greatest possible outcome in each situation for their patients.
 You understand that there are times of urgency when timely reports can be the difference between life or death.
 You can prioritize and ensure that the most important tasks are at the top of the list.
 This is why nurses make excellent medical transcriptionists.

 RNs, and LPNs know that without every member of the healthcare team, quality patient care would not be possible.
 They know that without pharmacists to consult with the doctors to ensure the patient is receiving the right medication, without physiotherapists to encourage the patients to keep moving, and without food staff to provide patients with adequate nutrition, quality patient care would not be possible.
 They know that MTs are valuable members of the healthcare team.
 By allowing doctor’s consults and reports to be edited and passed along to other healthcare professionals, patients receive consistent, appropriate care.
 This is why nurses make excellent medical transcriptionists.

 If you are a nurse that wants to continue to make a difference in people’s lives, wants to work fewer hours and be able to spend more time at home with loved ones, become a medical transcriptionist.
 Nurses look to take care of other human beings, continue on that path after nursing by becoming a Medical Transcriptionist.